- Honor your Gifted & Sensitive Body: Learn to manage energy that isn’t yours.

 Soyinka Rahim, GSP, Grass Roots Spiritual Practionner and InterPlay leader, coaches all who seek self care as we move through trauma, changing the dance with all isms that separate us from Love.
 She is especially dedicated to youth in need of spiritual support.
 Raised in an Afrocentric family that explored holistic thinking, power to the people, world religions, and many art forms, Soyinka offers wisdom, movement, story and ritual for children and adults.
 Her BIBO (Breathe in, Breathe Out) chants are available at CD Baby.
 She offers one time & regular appts at firstname.lastname@example.org or (510) 388-7166.

-Ellen Atzilah Solot founded Homecomings: The Art of Creating and Relating to Home as a healer and guide who gently and playfully cultivates deep presence, satisfaction and joy.
+Ellen Atzilah Solot founded Homecomings: The Art of Creating and Relating to Home.
+She is a healer and guide who cultivates deep presence, satisfaction and joy.
 Her training includes a BA in Creative Arts, an MA in Somatic Psychology, and 13 years in Shintaido, an esoteric Japanese movement form based in the martial arts that taught her how to connect to the sky-wire.
 Seven years were in Japan.
 Ellen teaches Qigong and is certified in Chinese Soaring Crane.
 Her contemplative studies include the tea ceremony, meditation, shiatsu, Interplay, Body Tales, Process Painting, Authentic Movement, Playback Theater, Action Theater, Dance with Liz Lerman, and Chant leadership through Rabbi Shefa Gold.
 Contact Ellen at (510) 388-7166.

-Stephen Winton-Henry, M.Div, is a grief educator and retired hospice chaplain, spiritual care manager, pastor.
-In losing a parent at a young age he was initiated in the need for spiritual companionship through life.
-He is a graduate of Fuller Seminary, doctoral work at Claremont School of Theology, and learning acting from Foothill Theater Conservatory.
-As a lover of the arts he is an InterPlay leader, avid reader, and amateur ukulele and guitar player who loves to hang out and play.
-Together with Cynthia Winton-Henry he offers the Dying to Live Tour and Cabaret, applying creativitiy and body wisdom to death and dying, focusing on four key wisdoms: Death’s role at the sacred center of life, Death is not a solo dance, Dying requires a herd of angels, and the obligation to die wise.
+Stephen Winton-Henry, M.Div, is a grief educator and retired hospice chaplain.
+When he lost a parent at a young age he was initiated in the need for spiritual companionship through life.
+He is a graduate of Fuller Seminary, did doctoral work at Claremont School of Theology, and studied acting at Foothill Theater Conservatory.
+He is an InterPlay leader, avid reader, and amateur ukulele and guitar play.
+Together with Cynthia Winton-Henry he offers the Dying to Live Tour and Cabaret, engaging the arts and body wisdom to return to four key wisdoms: Death’s role at the sacred center of life, Death is not a solo dance, Dying requires a herd of angels, and our obligation to die wise.
 Contact Stephen at 510-388-3246.